CityofToronto/bdit_move_etl/scripts/deployment/etl/README.md

 # ETL Stack Deployment

+The scripts in this folder help configure our AWS environments to run Airflow, which is then used to orchestrate MOVE data pipelines.

 ## Accessing the ETL Stack

 You will first need the `flashcrow-dev-key.pem` file, as provided by Cloud Services.
 The rest of this guide assumes you have that file at `~\ssh\flashcrow-dev-key.pem`.